bqwerr/react-epass-portal/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy of thsi frontend application up and running follow these example steps.
+To get a local copy of this frontend application up and running follow these example steps.

 ### Prerequisites